willymcallister/willymcallister.github.io/printing.md

 comments: true
 ---

-Here are some tips on how to print an article .pdf file.

-Articles print nicely straight out of your browser.
+Here are some tips on how to print an article.
+Articles print nicely straight out of the browser window.

 <details>
-<summary>Do you want to print hints like this one?</summary>
+<summary>Do you want to include hidden comments, like this one?</summary>
-<p>Before you print, decide if you want all the hidden hints to print.
-Open each one by clicking the blue triangle.
-Then go ahead with printing.</p>
+<p>Before you print, decide if you want all the hidden comments to appear.
+Open all comments by clicking on Expand in the title banner.
+Collapse closes all comments.</p>
 </details>

-You probably want to reduce the print scale down to around 80% of full size to get a nice result.
-Start by setting the scale to 80%.
-You do this in your browser's File: Print dialog box.
+Scale: You probably want to reduce the scale of the paper printout.
+I suggest you try a setting of 80% and adjust it as you wish.
+Set the scale in your browser's File: Print dialog box.

-### Example: Mac running the Chrome browser
+### Example: Mac running Chrome

 This is what the Print dialog box looks like on my Mac running the Chrome browser.
-Your browser will have something similar.
+Your browser should have something similar.

-Open the Print dialog.
-The default scale is 100%.
-At 100% the article prints a little too big and takes more paper than it needs to.
+Open the Print.. dialog from the File menu.
+The Scale setting is under the "$+$ More settings" link.

 ![]({{ site.baseurl }}{% link i/printing-1.png %})

-Open the "$+$ More settings" link so you can see the Scale setting.
+The scale starts out at 100%.
+The article prints a little too big and takes more paper than it needs to.

 ![]({{ site.baseurl }}{% link i/printing-2.png %})

-Set the scale down to 80%, or whatever suits your fancy.
-Choose which pages you want to print.
-You may want to print just the article and not the comment section.
-Print the article to paper.
+Turn the scale down to 80%, or whatever suits your fancy.
+Choose which pages you wish to print.
+(You may not want to print the comment section.)
+Then Print the article to paper.

 ![]({{ site.baseurl }}{% link i/printing-3.png %})

-If you want a .pdf file, change the print destination to "pdf file".
-Continue on with Save and pick a file name for your .pdf file.
+If you want a .pdf file, click on Change... and set the destination to "Save as PDF".

 ![]({{ site.baseurl }}{% link i/printing-4.png %})

+Pro tip: If you change the scale setting, it stays that way for all browser windows.
+It's a good idea to set it back to 100% before you leave.